yao-laboratory/cellMarkerPipe/README.md

 ###### Example header and tail for R

 ##### Step 2: Add the name of the srcipt into the list
+In the file `cellMarkerPipe/pipeline/block.py` you can find the `selection` method.
+You need to add your own script's name into the dictionary using abbreviation as the key and the name fo the python/R script as the value.
 ```
 def selection(work_dir, data_dir="", method="de", n_marker=10,  **kwarg):